How to . these holidays

 Simple ways to build and maintain your social connections:

-- Connect with family and friends: Make a commitment over the holiday break to spend quality time connecting with the people you love.
+- Connect with family and friends: Make a commitment over the holiday break to virtually connect with the people you love.
+Whether it be a virtual trivia night, a Netflix watch party or a virtual dinner – set some time aside to socialise over the digital divide.

 - Find your tribe!
-Joining a community group or volunteer for a charity or a cause that’s close to your heart, or try a group fitness activity.
+Joining a community group or volunteer for a charity or a cause that’s close to your heart, or try an online group fitness activity.
+I have spent many hours with Joe Wicks – The Body Coach and PE with Joe to keep my head in a good space while gyms are closed!

-- Give your existing relationships some love: Sometimes when things get a bit chaotic in our work lives we tend to neglect some of our relationships.
-Make time in the holidays to reconnect with a mate you haven’t spoken to for a while.
+- Give your existing relationships some love: Sometimes when things get a bit chaotic in our work lives we tend to neglect our most important relationships.
+Do something special for the people under the same roof as you.
+If you live alone then make time in the holidays to reconnect with a mate you haven’t spoken to for a while.

 Build in a digital detox